willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 mathematical model of neuron inspired by biology, they developed a logical calculus describing neuron behaviour[@mcculloch1943_logicalcalculusideas].
-Their model neuron, known as McCulloch-Pitt's neuron (MCP), was shown to be computationally universal.
-Every network of MCP neurons encoded an equivalent logical proposition.
+Their model neuron, known as McCulloch-Pitt's neuron (MCP), was shown to be computationally universal; every network of MCP neurons encoded an equivalent logical proposition.

 MCP neurons have a set of inputs, the sum of which is compared to a threshold which determines whether the neuron fires or not.
 Both excitatory and inhibitory signals were modelled, if an incoming inhibitory connection is firing, then the output is completely inhibited regardless of the firing of the other incoming signals.

-Networks of MCP neurons were investigated to implement more complicated propositions.

 ### The Perceptron

-The next major contribution to the realisation of artificial neural networks following McCulloch and Pitt's work was the Perceptron[@rosenblatt1957_Perceptronperceivingrecognising], initially conceived as a physical device for learning to recognise patterns in images or sounds (each of these using the same principles, but with different inputs) by Frank Rosenblatt, it was later formulated as an algorithm.
+The next major contribution to the realisation of ANNs following McCulloch and Pitt's work was the Perceptron[@rosenblatt1957_Perceptronperceivingrecognising] developed by Frank Rosenblatt, initially conceived as a physical device for learning to recognise patterns in images or sounds (each of these using the same principles, but with different inputs) by Frank Rosenblatt, it was later formulated as an algorithm.

-The modern perceptron is a supervised learning algorithm that produces a binary classifier with a linear decision boundary.
+The perceptron in modern machine learning terms is a supervised learning algorithm that produces a binary linear classifier.
 First we'll step through each term in this definition before presenting the perceptron:

 * *learning* is concerned with the problem of constructing a function $f : X
   \rightarrow Y$, where $X$ denotes the feature space, $Y$ denotes the label space.